Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference: Discussion

 \section{Discussion}

-Using standard regularity assumptions, we have provided the first stochastic convergence rate for adaptive quadrature in Bayesian inference, and showed that this rate applies to the approximate normalizing constant, posterior density, credible set coverage probabilities, quantiles, and moments.
-We demonstrated the use of \AGHQ{} for Bayesian inference in two challenging low-dimensional models and one high-dimensional model.
-The method is implemented in the \texttt{R} package \texttt{aghq}, available on \texttt{CRAN} for practitioners to use.
+Using standard regularity assumptions, we have provided the first stochastic convergence rate for adaptive quadrature in Bayesian inference, and showed that this rate applies to the approximate normalizing constant, posterior density, moments, and marginal densities.
+Using our \texttt{R} package \texttt{aghq}, available on \texttt{CRAN}, we demonstrated the use of \AGHQ{} for Bayesian inference in two challenging low-dimensional models and one high-dimensional model.
+We now briefly discuss five open problems for the theory of adaptive quadrature in Bayesian inference.

-While our rates apply to a range of summary statistics, computing these statistics in practice requires an additional application of numerical integration, and it remains an open problem to quantify the additional error this may introduce.
-In \cref{sec:highdimexamples}, we demonstrated how to apply \AGHQ{} for high-dimensional models by applying a Laplace approximation to a high-dimensional subset of the parameter space and then using \AGHQ{} on this approximation over the remaining low-dimensional nuisance parameters.
-In order to understand the theoretical properties of this technique, more work is required to verify the Laplace approximation ``marginal likelihood'' satisfies the conditions of \cref{thm:mainresult}, along with a high-dimensional version of the convergence rate for the Laplace approximation (\citealt{validitylaplace}, recovered by our \cref{thm:mainresult}).
-Both of these remain interesting open problems for the approximate Bayesian inference community.

-With any algorithm, there is significant work to be done to move from a theoretical performance guarantee to a robust, flexible implementation that works in practice.
-We have developed the \texttt{aghq} package with these standards in mind, and demonstrated its success on three challenging and complex real-world problems.
-We leave the same treatment of alternative quadrature methods to which our theory applies for future work.